SoumyadeepMaji11/RealEstateBrokerApplication_ReactJsNodeJs/README.md

 # RealEstateBrokerApplication_ReactJsNodeJs

-To make the Tables.. make a database named 'spboot' in Postgresql and then run the SpringBoot project to automatically create the tables
+To make the Tables.. create a database named 'spboot' in Postgresql and then run the SpringBoot project to automatically create the tables